jbaben/juergen/README.md

 # Juergen
 Hello,
-this is my first project in GitHub
+this is my first project in GitHub.
+Created with: Visual Studio 2022 Windows-Desktopanwendung C++